LibraryOfCongress/bagger/README.md

 Profile files should be named <profile name>-profile.json and stored in the bagger's home directory: <user-home-dir>/bagger.

 On Windows, it is C:\"Documents and Settings"\<user>\bagger.
 On Unix-like operating system, it is ~/bagger.
 Also when the bagger application is started it creates a few default profiles in the above bagger folder, which can be used as a guide to create custom profiles.
-Since release #12 you can now change where bagger looks for profiles by setting the system property `BAGGER_PROFILES_HOME`.
+Since [pull request #12](https://github.com/LibraryOfCongress/bagger/pull/12) you can now change where bagger looks for profiles by setting the system property `BAGGER_PROFILES_HOME`.
 This can be set using environment variable BAGGER_OPTS like this in bash:
 ``` bash
 export BAGGER_OPTS="-DBAGGER_PROFILES_HOME=/tmp"
 ```